-- C5.
+- C4.
+Use of non-Cryptographically Secure PseudoRandom Number Generators (CSPRNGs).
+CSPRNGs seed data with the required entropy in order to make it much more difficult for adversaries to guess the produced random numbers [21].
+The factor of randomness should also be introduced in any kind of password, salt and seed.
+Java provides for Android Development the SecureRandom class which implements a PseudoRandom Number Generator (PRNG) for keys production [8, 17]; the Random class, however, is not considered secure and should not be used for key generation. - C5.
 Use of CBC combined with PKCS5Padding.
-This mode is vulnerable to padding oracle attacks, while PKCS7Padding is considered to be the best option for the specific encryption mode [1, 8, 9, 19, 21, 28, 29]. - C6.
+This mode is vulnerable to padding oracle attacks, while PKCS7Padding is considered to be the best option for the specific encryption mode [1, 6, 7, 15, 16, 19, 20]. - C6.
 No cryptography usage observed.
 This weakness comprises the cases where no cryptographic operation was identified during the static and dynamic analysis.
 This includes cases where either obscure cryptography is used or no cryptography is used at all.